shauninman/MinUI-Legacy-Union/readme.md

 ### Current requirements for platform consideration

-1. firmware must live on nand (eg. Trimui or RS-90) or on a separate SD card (eg. the 350/300/280 family)
+1. firmware must live on either NAND (eg. Trimui or RS-90) or a separate SD card (eg. the 350/300/280 family)
 2. display must be 320x240 (the RS-90's 240x160 being an exception)